Multiple unit: Weight reduction

-An advantage of multiple unit trains is that they can be engineered to be lighter than locomotive-hauled trains with separate carriages, using lightweighting techniques to reduce energy use, track wear, and operating costs.
+An advantage of multiple-unit trains is that they can be engineered to be lighter than locomotive-hauled trains with separate carriages, using lightweighting techniques to reduce energy use, track wear, and operating costs.
 The term "light-weight train" was first used in the 1930s, with early designs such as the 1934 M-10000 and Pioneer Zephyr in the United States, and Germany's 1932 Flying Hamburger.

 Modern light-weight multiple units typically use fewer bogies and distribute traction equipment across the train, improving efficiency and axle loading.
 However, they require particular design attention for bridge loading and crosswind safety, and often include noise and vibration mitigation systems.

 Examples from the 21st century include the lightweight Talgo sets used in Spain and exported to Germany and Denmark, India's modern Vande Bharat Express units, and the upcoming TELLi fleet for SNCF regional lines in France.

 Passenger multiple units

-Virtually all rapid-transit rolling stock, such as on the New York City Subway, the London Underground, the Paris Metro and other subway systems, are multiple-units, usually EMUs.
+Virtually all rapid-transit rolling stock, such as on the New York City Subway, the London Underground, the Paris Metro, and other subway systems, is multiple-units, usually EMUs.
 Most trains in the Netherlands and Japan are MUs, being suitable for use in areas of high population density.

 Many high-speed rail trains are also multiple-units, such as the Japanese Shinkansen and the German Intercity-Express ICE 3 high-speed trains.
 A new high-speed MU, the AGV, was unveiled by France's Alstom on 5 February 2008.
 It has a claimed service speed of 360 km/h.
 India's ICF announced the country's first high-speed engine-less train named 'train 18', which would run at 250 km/h maximum speed.

 Passenger multiple units can be divided into articulated trains and non-articulated trains.
 The first type can be divided again into the TGV/AGV subtype (which uses Jacobs bogies) and the Talgo subtype.

 Freight multiple units

-This section is specifically about multiple units for freight traffic.
-For freight traffic powered through multiple locomotive "units", see Multiple-unit train control and Distributed power.

-Multiple units have been occasionally used for freight traffic, such as carrying containers or for trains used for maintenance.
+Multiple units have occasionally been used for freight traffic, such as carrying containers, or for maintenance trains.
 The Japanese M250 series train has four front and end carriages that are EMUs, and has been operating since March 2004.
-The German CargoSprinter have been used in three countries since 2003.
+The German CargoSprinter has been used in three countries since 2003.